choria-io/website/docs/content/concepts/cli/_index.md

 ## Seeing the Raw Data

-By default the *rpc* application will try to show human-readable data.
+By default, the *rpc* application will try to show human-readable data.
 To see the actual raw data, add the *-v* flag to disable the display
 helpers: